D-modules on rigid analytic spaces II: Kashiwara's equivalence: Side-switching operations

 \section{Side-switching operations}

-In this section we explain that, as in the classical theory of $\D$-modules, there is an equivalence of categories between the categories of (co-admissible) left $\w{\sU(\sL)}$-modules and of (co-admissible) right $\w{\sU(\sL)}$-modules for any Lie algebroid $\sL$ on a rigid analytic space $X$.
+In this section we explain that, as in the classical theory of $\D$-modules, there is an equivalence of categories between the categories of (coadmissible) left $\w{\sU(\sL)}$-modules and of (coadmissible) right $\w{\sU(\sL)}$-modules for any Lie algebroid $\sL$ on a rigid analytic space $X$.